Use your own TLS certificatesEstimated reading time: 1 minute

 All UCP services are exposed using HTTPS, to ensure all communications between clients and UCP are encrypted.
 By default, this is done using self-signed TLS certificates that are not trusted by client tools like web browsers.
 So when you try to access UCP, your browser warns that it doesn’t trust UCP or that UCP has an invalid certificate.

 $ curl https://ucp.example.org SSL certificate problem: Invalid certificate chain

 You can configure UCP to use your own TLS certificates, so that it is automatically trusted by your browser and client tools.

 To ensure minimal impact to your business, you should plan for this change to happen outside business peak hours.
-Your applications will continue running normally, but existing UCP client certificates will become invalid, so users will have to download new ones to access UCP from the CLI.
+Your applications will continue running normally, but existing UCP client certificates will become invalid, so users need to download new ones to access UCP from the CLI.

 Configure UCP to use your own TLS certificates and keys